wlonk/arcadia/rules/outcomes.rst

 may also expose yourself to financial, mystical, or other impairment.

-Social harm results in degraded reputations and can hamper your ability to continue to get social tokens.
+Social harm results in degraded reputations and can hamper your ability to continue to get role tokens.
 When you have checked all four boxes on a reputation, it is destroyed.
-You cannot get it back, and you can never gain social tokens from that reputation again.
+You cannot get it back, and you can never gain role tokens from that reputation again.
 If all your reputations are fully marked, you are ruined.

 Physical harm results in injury and potentially death.
 When you are injured, you will heal with time and rest (or, perhaps, with magic), but